dyeggoM/AccessManagementFrontend/README.md

 # AccessManagementFrontend
 Reference project for Internal login and Social login using Meta and Google, with recaptcha protection.

-# test-sociallogin-spa
-Reference project for Internal login and Social login using Meta and Google, with recaptcha protection.

 ## Project setup
 ```
 npm install